This blog is sponsored by EQ Bank. The views and opinions expressed in this blog, however, are my own.

 The bottom line

-Saving isn’t easy, though it shouldn’t be complicated.
+Saving isn’t easy, but it shouldn’t be complicated.
 While every person has a unique financial situation and priorities, gaining control and perspective of your finances always begins by creating a bi-weekly or monthly budget and living beneath your means.
-Taking these steps first is the only way someone can start contributing to an emergency savings account.

-By following the steps outlined in this article, you should find yourself with a small fortune within a year.
-That said, building an account with a substantial amount takes time and patience as well.
+By following the steps outlined in this article – like opening a flexible, high-interest savings account and automating your savings – you should find yourself with a solid emergency fund within a year.
 Remember, this is a journey and not a race!